 Through it all, IT has operated with an all-volunteer board, a minimal budget, and without its own theater, giving rise to its motto, “Can we rehearse at YOUR house?”
 In 2012, IT launched the Island Theatre Ten-Minute Play Festival, the brainchild of then IT board member Sara Scribner, to showcase plays by established and emerging playwrights from throughout Kitsap County.
 Now in its fifth year, the TMPF typically draws over 50 entries, with the top plays, as selected by a panel of theatre professionals, performed over a weekend in August to packed houses at Bainbridge Performing Arts.

 With some exceptions, Island Theatre productions are free to the community, with donations gratefully accepted.
-Since its inception, IT has presented over 100 plays at the Bainbridge Public Library or on another stage.
+Since its inception, IT has presented close to 200 plays at the Bainbridge Public Library or on another stage.